 Anti-dumping and countervailing duties have been hot topics in the news recently with the US President instituting additional duties on imports of steel.
-Canada’s own verion of these duties are administered under the Special Import Measures Act (SIMA).
+Canada’s own version of these duties are administered under the Special Import Measures Act (SIMA).
 Imagine that your activities are harmed by others selling goods to Canadian importers at unprofitable prices or prices lower than the selling price of comparable goods in the country of export.
-Or imagine that you’re being harmed by goods which are being imported into Canada and benefitting from foreign government financial assistance (such as preferential loans, grants and tax incentives).
+Or imagine that you’re being harmed by goods which are being imported into Canada and benefiting from foreign government financial assistance (such as preferential loans, grants and tax incentives).

 The Canadian International Trade Tribunal (CITT) and the Canada Border Services Agency (CBSA) are jointly responsible for the administration of SIMA.
 The CITT’s role is to investigate complaints made by Canadian producers of goods that are identical or similar to the competing imports and who suspect that such goods are being dumped or subsidized, causing injury to Canadian industry.
 Injury may be shown by:

 Not only must complaints be supported by producers representing at least 25% of Canadian production, but the total production of those producers must be greater than the total production of those who oppose the complaint.
-Rather than bore you to death with a wordy explanation of the investigative process, here’s a handy pictograph instead.

 If the CITT establishes harmful dumping or subsidizing of imported goods, the CBSA has the authority to impose anti-dumping or countervailing duties on dumped or subsidized imports.
 This duty is generally imposed for a period of at least 5 years and offsets the price advantage caused by dumping or subsidizing.